mayormaier/ad-powershell-scripts/README.md

 4. Run a new PowerShell window as an administrator.
 5. In the window, type `C:\users\[admin username]\Desktop\remove-programs.ps1`
 6. Run the command and go out for lunch.
 This process might take a while.

+## Running File Deletion Script
+1. Locate the directory with old files that you want to delete.
+2. Copy the `delete-old-files.ps1` script onto the desktop of your compter.
+3. Open a new PowerShell window.
+4. In the new PowerShell type `cd C:\Users\[username]\Desktop`, then press enter.
+5. Then, type `.\delete-old-files.ps1 <directory with files to be deleted> <minimum age of files to be deleted (in days)>` and press enter.
+6. You should see output on the screen that the script is deleting items.
+7. You may be promped to delete empty folders.
+Feel free to say "yes" this prompt.